Giant Asteroid 2018 GE3 Just Had A Close Call With Earth, And No One Saw It Coming

 The sheer size of 2018 GE3, estimated to be 3.6 times larger than the Tunguska asteroid that wreaked havoc in 1809 when it exploded over Siberia in Russia, was enough to pose a genuine threat.

-The newfound asteroid was estimated to be 48 to110 meters (157 to 360 feet) in diameter.
+The newfound asteroid was estimated to be 48 to 110 meters (157 to 360 feet) in diameter.
 That’s about three to six times wider than the space rock that penetrated the Earth’s atmosphere in 2013 and exploded over the city of Chelyabinsk in Russia, packing 20 to 30 times the energy of the Hiroshima atomic bomb, notes EarthSky.

 “If 2018 GE3 had hit Earth, it would have caused regional, not global, damage, and might have disintegrated in the atmosphere before reaching the ground,” Spaceweather.com explained in a Facebook post.